aidantank/kickstarter-analysis/README.md

 >*Figure 1*

 ### Analysis of Outcomes Based on Goals
 For the analysis of outcomes based on goals a table was created to show the number of successful, failed, and cancelled kickstarters there were based on what their goal amounts were.
-We needed to use the `countifs()` formula in excel to gather the total number of projects by each outcome. `Countifs()` takes an array of data as the first parameter and a condition to filter the data as the second.
+We needed to use the `countifs()` formula in excel to gather the total number of projects by each outcome.
+Countifs() takes an array of data as the first parameter and a condition to filter the data as the second.
 This can be performed multiple times and so we can effectively total the number of successful theater kickstarters for various goal amounts.
 The functions looks like:
 ```
 = COUNTIFS(Kickstarter!$D:$D,"<1000",Kickstarter!$F:$F,"successful",Kickstarter!$R:$R,"plays")
 ```
 Here we are looking at only play kickstarters that are successful with a goal less than $1,000.
-We are then able to generate percentages using `(Number of projects filtered/total number of projects)*100`.
-The table generated is below as *Table 1*.
+We are then able to generate percentages using `(Number of projects filtered/total projects)` and changing the format to percentage.
+The table generated is below as *table 1*.
 Finally we created another line chart to show the relationship between outcomes and goal amounts that is below:

 ![](/Resources/Outcomes_vs_Goals_Table.PNG)
 >*Table 1*